 Anchor & Reporter

-Marlena Mumma joined the WLTZ First News team in January 2017.
+Marlena Hamilton joined the WLTZ First News team in January 2017 and currently anchors WLTZ First News Today weekday mornings from 5-7am ET.

-Marlena then headed across the country and started her career at WBKB in Alpena, a small town in Northern Michigan.
-There, she did everything from reporting to anchoring and even weather on the weekends.
+Marlena then headed across the country to start her career at WBKB in Alpena, a small town in northern Michigan, where she did everything from reporting to anchoring and even weather on the weekends.

 After two years in East Texas, Marlena headed to Central Texas to report for KWTX in Waco.
 She was soon promoted to the 3 p.m. anchor spot.
-She produced and hosted many different guests from bands, to cooks, to fashion designers and pet adoption centers (where she adopted her 85 pound Aussie/Lab Mix, Bradley).
+She produced and hosted many different guests from bands to cooks, to fashion designers, and pet adoption centers (where she adopted her 130 pound Great Pyrenees/Lab Mix, Bradley).
 Marlena’s effort saw that broadcast grow from #3 spot to the #1 spot.

 If you have a story idea for Marlena, email her at firstname.lastname@example.org.